thomhastings/attackvector/README.md

 * Academics and students working on experimental projects.
 * Intelligence agencies seeking plausible deniability.

-When I was asking my mentor, a computer security professor, about the ethically grey implications of the project, she replied, "You can always just call it an academic exercise."
+When I was asking my mentor, a computer security professor who had interned briefly at the CIA, about the ethically gray implications of the project, she replied, `You can always just call it an academic exercise.`

 Further Q&A ([/r/netsec](http://redd.it/1fcrjh))
 ========================
 Q: How is this different from BackBox?

 * 1.)
 You're right, on the surface, no difference, all this FOSS was available elsewhere (different packages and repositories).
-However, I'd argue:
+However, I (@kensoona) would argue:
 * 2.)
 No one had stiched the pieces together in this particular way.
 I'd argue that Tails features and [design goals like these](https://tails.boum.org/doc/about/features/index.en.html#index3h2) are noble ones for a Kali fork.
 * 3.)
 Kali's [live-build](http://docs.kali.org/live-build/live-build-a-custom-kali-iso) is designed for uses like this.
 Think of it as a post-install script that runs as you generate the ISO instead, so it's sorta like a pre-install?
 IDK